In cases of bankruptcy‚ one of the primary sources of reticence we see from potential filers is concern about what they may lose in the process.

 For this reason‚ we believe it is critical to be explicit with our clients about how the law determines what is part of the bankruptcy estate‚ and what is not.

 The bankruptcy estate is all of your property and property rights.
-When you file for a Chapter 7 bankruptcy in Los Angeles‚ the court is granted the right to administer that property.
+When you file for a Chapter 7 bankruptcy in Woodland Hills‚ the court is granted the right to administer that property.

 Generally‚ your bankruptcy estate is whatever property you owned at the time you submitted the filing.
 While there are some exceptions‚ whatever property you amass after your filing is not part of your estate (though there are some exceptions).